Defining and comparing SICR-events for classifying impaired loans under IFRS 9: A concise three-parameter SICR-framework for generating SICR-definitions

 \autoref{eq:bool_decision} relies on two specifiable parameters $d$ and $s$ in classifying a loan's accrued delinquency over time $t$.
-The loan's resulting binary-valued SICR-statuses, i.e., its $\mathcal{G}(d,s,t)$-values, can now be used within a typical cross-sectional modelling setup for predicting future SICR-events.
+The loan's resulting binary-valued SICR-statuses, i.e., its $\mathcal{G}(d,s,t)$-values, can now be used within a typical cross-sectional modelling setup for predicting future SICR-events, or \textit{SICR-outcomes}.
 In preparing the modelling dataset, we observe all predictive information of loan $i$ at a particular time $t$.
-Then, the loan's future SICR-status at time $t+k$ is duly merged, thereby taking a `snapshot' at two points in time, or a cross-section.
+Then, the loan's future SICR-status at time $t+k$ is merged to the observations at $t$, thereby taking a snapshot between two points in time, or a cross-section.
 However, the chosen value for this third parameter $k\geq 0$ (or outcome period) can significantly affect modelling results.
 In particular, both \citet{kennedy2013window} and \citet{mushava2018experimental} examined the outcome period's effect in predicting default risk, using Irish and South African credit data respectively.
 Too short a horizon yielded overly volatile results, largely due to risk immaturity and/or seasonal effects.
 Too long a window led to increasingly inaccurate models, in addition to greater asynchronism with market conditions or even the portfolio's risk composition.
 Since a SICR-event should ideally preempt a default event in reality, our (cross-sectional) study also contends with various parameter choices for $k$.
-More formally, a process $\mathcal{Z}_t(d,s,k)$ prepares a given loan's monthly performance history by evaluating \autoref{eq:bool_decision} at `future' time $t+k$, though assigns the result to time $t$; see \autoref{tab:SICR-decision_illustration} as an example of using $k=3$.
-Accordingly, the binary-valued SICR-outcome variable $Y_t$ at time $t=1,\dots,T-k$ is created as
+More formally, a process $\mathcal{Z}_t(d,s,k)$ prepares a given loan's monthly performance history by evaluating \autoref{eq:bool_decision} at `future' time $t+k$, though assigns the result to time $t$; see \autoref{tab:SICR-decision_illustration} for an example using $k=3$.
+Accordingly, and in constituting our SICR-framework, the binary-valued \textit{SICR-outcome} $y_t$ at time $t=t_1,\dots,T-k$ is created from the future SICR-status as